Roxas, Isabela: Telephone and multimedia services

 The telephone communication system of Roxas is located in Barangay Vira.
 There are telephone units intends for commercial use offering domestic and international services.
-The leading telephone line of the municipality is Digi-Tel with an area code of (642).
+The leading telephone line of the municipality is PLDT.
 Roxas receives regular broadcasting from AM and FM radio stations from other towns like Tuguegarao City and Cauayan (through relay stations).
 Several AM stations such as DZCV, Bombo Radyo, and DZRH are being aired in the town.
 Roxas has two FM Stations named WIN FM 107.5 "Nagimas sen" located in Rizal and WER 104.10 FM "Radyo104", located in the uppermost floor of Forrest Hotel.
 Several cellphone receptors and towers can also be located within the vicinity of the town.
 Smart Communications Tower is located in Barangay Vira, same as to Globe Telecom while the Sun Cellular Tower is located in Barangay Munoz.
-Internet services is also prominent in the town but wireless broadband internet is not accessible due to the absence of 3G in the area.
+Internet services is also prominent in the town with wireless broadband internet now servicing 4G and LTE in the area.